alanlorenzetti/halo_atlas/shiny_hsal_atlas/home_about_help_prototypes.md

 ## Introduction

-The *H. salinarum* NRC-1 Atlas is a web resource conceived to support the discovery of potential post-transcriptional regulation mechanisms by observing multiomics data of a growth curve experiment and miscellaneous features obtained from public data.
+The *H. salinarum* NRC-1 Atlas is a web resource conceived to support the discovery of potential post-transcriptional regulation mechanisms by observing multi-omics data of a growth curve experiment and miscellaneous features obtained from public data.
 It debuted as a companion web portal for the manuscript entitled "*A genome-scale atlas reveals complex interplay of transcription and translation in an archaeon*" (Lorenzetti *et al.*, 2022).
 Below, we describe each section of this web portal.

 ## Portal description